You are viewing a past version of the Undergraduate Catalog. For the most recent version, please visit courseleaf.ua.edu.

 - The term “policy” is defined as any published regulations of the University as found in, but not limited to, the Student Handbook, Residential Life Handbook, and graduate/undergraduate catalogs.

-- The term "substantial evidence" means evidence which would lead a reasonable person to conclude that it is more likely than not that the act in questions did occur.
+- The term “substantial information” means information which would lead a reasonable person to conclude that it is more likely than not that the act in questions did occur.